Abbas ibn Ali

-Al-Abbas ibn Ali ibn Abi Talib (الْعَبَّاس اِبِنْ عَلي اِبِنْ أَبي طَالِبْ, c.
-15 May 647 – 10 October 680 CE), also known by the kunya Abu al-Fadl (أَبو الْفَضْل), was a son of Ali ibn Abi Talib, the fourth Rashid caliph in Sunni Islam and the first Imam in Shia Islam.
-His mother was Fatima bint Hizam, commonly known as Umm al-Banin (أُمّ ٱلْبَنِين).
-Abbas fought as the standard-bearer of his half-brother Husayn ibn Ali in the Battle of Karbala on 10 Muharram 61 AH (10 October 680) against the army of the Umayyad caliph Yazid ibn Mu'awiya.
-He was killed in a desperate attempt to bring water from the Euphrates river to quench the unbearable thirst of the besieged family of the Islamic prophet Muhammad.
-Abbas is said to have inherited Ali's boldness and bravery, and was praised by Shia imams for his faith and fortitude in defending Husayn.
-Abbas is regarded by Shia Muslims as an ultimate paragon of courage and self-sacrifice.
-The shrine of Abbas and the nearby mausoleum of Husayn in Karbala are destinations for pilgrimage.
+Abbas ibn Ali (الْعَبَّاس اِبِنْ عَلي, c.
+15 May 647 – 10 October 680 CE), also known as Abu al-Fadl (أَبو الْفَضْل), was a son of Ali and Umm al-Banin, a half-brother of both Hasan and Husayn, Husayn's standard-bearer in the Battle of Karbala, and one of his principal supporters.
+His fame and popularity extend across the Muslim world, particularly among Shia Muslims.
+Abbas is highly revered for his loyalty to Husayn, his courage, and his death while attempting to obtain water from the Euphrates River for Husayn's thirsty children and companions.
+Abbas accompanied Husayn during his journey from Medina to Kufa, and ultimately to Karbala.
+He desperately attempted to reach the Euphrates to fetch water for the besieged family of Muhammad, and was killed in the process on 10 Muharram 61 AH (10 October 680 CE), the day known as Ashura.

+Abbas's death at the Battle of Karbala contributed to the development of a legendary figure revered among both Shia and Sunni Muslims.
+It is said that Abbas was the son of Ali who most closely resembled his father, inheriting his boldness and bravery.
+He is regarded by Shia Muslims as an ultimate paragon of courage and self-sacrifice.
+Along with the Imam Husayn Shrine, the Al-Abbas Shrine is a profoundly holy site in Shia Islam.
+Each year, millions of people around the world visit the shrines during Muharram and later undertake the Arba'in pilgrimage to the shrines, the world's largest annual public gathering.
+Over the centuries, the Euphrates River changed course, and it now flows around the Abbas Shrine.
+It is said that the Euphrates has come to Abbas now.

 Titles

 The kunya of Abbas was Abu al-Fadl (lit. 'father of virtue').
-Another epithet of him was Qamar Bani Hashim (lit. 'moon of the Hashemites'), and he is often described as tall and handsome.
+Another epithet of his was Qamar Bani Hashim (lit. 'moon of the Hashemites'), and he is often described as tall and handsome.
 Abbas is said to have inherited the boldness and bravery of his father Ali ibn Abi Talib, always carrying the victorious standard on the battlefield.
-Abbas is indeed celebrated as shir-i ghazi (lit. 'the warrior-lion') and shir-i awzhan (lit. 'the valiant lion') in Persian language.
-He is also known as Alam-d'ar (lit. 'standard-bearer') for his role in the Battle of Karbala, and as al-Saqqa' (lit. 'the water carrier') and Abu al-Qirba (qirba means 'a water-skin') for his desperate attempt on the evening of Ashura to bring water from the Euphrates river to quench the unbearable thirst of the besieged Ahl al-Bayt.
+Abbas is indeed celebrated as shir-i ghazi (lit. 'the warrior-lion') and shir-i awzhan (lit. 'the valiant lion') in Persian.
+He is also known as Alam-d'ar (lit. 'standard-bearer') for his role in the Battle of Karbala, and as al-Saqqa' (lit. 'the water carrier') and Abu al-Qirba (qirba means 'a water-skin') for his desperate attempt on the evening of Ashura to bring water from the Euphrates River to quench the unbearable thirst of the besieged Ahl al-Bayt.
 The Islamicist J. Calmard draws a parallel between Abbas and Muhammad ibn al-Hanafiyya, an elder son of Ali and his standard-bearer, saying that Abbas fulfilled the same warrior functions near Husayn.